Tpw429/Cryptocurrencies/README.md

 - Clustering Cryptocurrencies Using K-means
 - Visualizing Cryptocurrencies Results

-The overall findings of each of these methods are included in the "crypto_currencies" jupyter notebook file.
+The overall findings of each of these methods are included in the "crypto_clustering" jupyter notebook file.